 Homosexuality is not unnatural: Precedents in Court

-In this way, precedents have been created that can be invoked by other courts, but they do not have to be.
-In particular, the 2017 verdict is considered a milestone because it refers to a criminal code article, namely Article 183, which states that no one can be convicted of exercising a right, as long as no one else is harmed.
+In this way, presidents have been created that can be invoked by other courts, but they do not have to be.
+The 2017 verdict, particularly, is considered a milestone because it refers to a criminal code article, namely Article 183, which states that no one can be convicted of exercising a right, as long as no one else is harmed.
 In other words, the right was established here to live out one’s own sexuality freely.

 LGBTQ+ NGOs in Lebanon

 Although several organizations are working for the LGBT community in Beirut, as well as in the rest of Lebanon, there is hardly any cooperation due to competitive considerations.
 Makso founded the organization Proud Lebanon in 2013 with the aim of supporting refugees from Syria and Iraq in particular from the LGBT community.
 Meanwhile, the focus is particularly on those who cannot afford to move to Liberal Beirut.
 For those, Proud Lebanon offers legal, medical, and psychological help.
 For example, the organization produces videos against homophobia with well-known Lebanese personalities.
 In the first video, there were 14 participants, in 2016 there were already 21.

 It also offers anonymous HIV testing in tents on the street.
 Although HIV tests are also possible in the hospital, Dr. Ismael Maatouk, dermatologist and specialist in sexually transmitted diseases in Beirut, said that they were not anonymous.
 The Lebanese Medical Association for Sexual Health (LebMASH), of which Maatouk has been a member for a while, has set itself the task of developing a better understanding of psychological health in the context of sexual identity among Lebanese health professionals and is organizing, among others, the LGBT Health Week in Beirut.